DN1524/frontend-nanodegree-arcade-game/README.md

 ## Contributors

 People who wrote the code to start off with for the Udacity students.
 - David Harris
 - Richard Kalehoff
+- Susan Smith
+- Michael Wales
+- Siakaram alego
+- Nicolas Artman
+- Heidi Kasemir
+- Durant Schoon

  Builder of the game's functionality and styling.
  -Daniel Martinez